chrfrantz/IG-Parser/README.md

 for example (e.g., `A(Farmer) D(must) I(comply) A(Certifier)`, are effectively interpreted as a combination (i.e.,
 `A((Farmer [AND] Certifier)) D(must) I(comply)`) in the parsing process.

-Any symbols outside the annotations and combinations are ignored by the parser.
+Any symbols outside the encoded components and combinations of components are ignored by the parser.

 The parser supports a fixed set of component type symbols that uniquely identify a given component type.